 Once all the writing, formatting and design elements are done, you’ll no doubt be eager to see your finished book in print.
 In addition to ordering copies as gifts, consider purchasing extras to donate to genealogy libraries, repositories where you’ve researched, and libraries in your ancestors’ hometown.
 The more widely your work is distributed, the more likely it is to reach relatives who want it, now or in the future.

-Family History Book
+Making a Family History Book

 If the process of writing and creating a narrative book seems a bit daunting, but you envision more than a photo book, a third option hits a sweet spot between the two.